-Different from the thresholds used in the test on the synthetic data which are fixed during the whole detection process, the thresholds used in the following tests dynamically change based on the most recently observed data.
+Unlike the thresholds used in the test on the synthetic data which are fixed during the whole detection process, the thresholds used in the following tests change dynamically based on the most recently observed data.
 The reason is obvious: the thresholds set for a region with less activity can be easily exceeded during a region with much more activity.
-People are usually interested in a burst of activity that relative to the most recent activity.
+People are usually interested in a burst of activity relative to the most recent activity.

-A burst probability p is selected to reflect the probability for a burst to happen at each window size.
-The mean $\mu$ and standard deviation $\sigma$ are computed within each week's duration, and used to compute the thresholds for the next week.
-The threshold for window size w is computed by $w\mu - \sqrt{w\sigma}\Phi^{-1}(p)$ , where $\Phi$ is the normal cumulative distribution function.
+A burst probability p is selected to reflect the probability of a burst happening at each window size.
+The mean μ and standard deviation σ are computed for each week, and used to compute the thresholds for the following week.
+The threshold for window size w is set to $w\mu - \sqrt{w}\sigma\Phi^{-1}(p)$, where Φ is the normal cumulative distribution function.